RyanMersmann/nasa-photo-of-the-day/README.md

 This project was put together using create-react-app (CRA).
 You will not need to install CRA in order to make this project work.
 Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
+- [Done] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [Done] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
+- [Done] Clone your OWN version of the repository in your terminal
-- [ ] Download project dependencies by running `npm install`
+- [Done] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [Done] Start up the app using `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [Done] Create a new branch: git checkout -b `<firstName-lastName>`.
       Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [Done] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into master (student's Repository).
+- [Done] Submit a Pull-Request to merge Branch into master (student's Repository).
-- [ ] Add your team lead as a reviewer on the pull-request
+- [Done] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [Done] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [Done] Do your magic!

 # _Project - NASA APOD - Part I_